Academic Information & Support

 • High School Equivalency (HSE)

-• Pearson Vue Certification Exams (see website for offerings)
+• Pearson Vue Certification Exams (see offerings)

 • Educational Testing Service (ETS) Praxis Exam